List of possible dwarf planets: Largest measured candidates

-§ Chiminigagua is scheduled for imaging with the Hubble Space Telescope in late 2025 to establish the orbit of its moon, which should lead to an accurate measurement of its mass and density.
+§ Chiminigagua was scheduled for imaging with the Hubble Space Telescope in late 2025 to establish the orbit of its moon, which should lead to an accurate measurement of its mass and density.

-("DeeDee") is scheduled for imaging with the Hubble Space Telescope in 2026, which may determine if it has a moon or moons and potentially lead to a measurement of its mass and density.
+("DeeDee") and are scheduled for imaging with the Hubble Space Telescope in 2026, which may discover moons, which in turn could lead to a measurement of their mass and density.